devevangel/devevangel/README.md

 - Graduating in 2026 with a BSc (Hons) in Software Engineering (First Class predicted)
 - Building data-heavy dashboards at Marchex Inc
-- Exploring advanced React patterns and performance optimization
-- Considering graduate roles in frontend/full-stack engineering
+- Considering graduate roles in Software Enginering/frontend/full-stack engineering

 ## 🎨 Beyond Code